Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: A partially retargeted balancing approach

-Figure \ref{fig:method_fig} presents a toy example of the differences in covariate balance and target population between balancing weights (Problem \eqref{eq:db}), minimal weights, and our proposed partially retargeted balancing weights (Problem \eqref{eq:our_db}).
+Figure \ref{fig:method_fig} presents a toy example of the differences in covariate balance and target population between balancing weights (Problem \eqref{eq:db}), minimal weights, and our proposed partially retargeted balancing weights (Problem \eqref{eq:our_db}); for this example, the constraints of the $w_i \geq 0$ and $\sum_{i=1}^n w_iZ_i = \sum_{i=1}^n w_i(1-Z_i)$ are added to the optimization problems.
 For this simulated data, there is no solution to Problem \eqref{eq:db}, such that weights that exactly balance the treated and control sample means of $b(\bm{x}) = \{c(\bm{x}), g(\bm{x})\}$ cannot be derived.
-Our proposed weights balance the treated and control sample means of $c(\bm{x})$ to the sample mean, but the treated and control sample means of $g(\bm{x})$ are balanced to a value that is substantially above the sample mean, providing a viable solution to Problem \eqref{eq:our_db}.
+Our proposed weights balance the treated and control sample means of $c(\bm{x})$ to the population sample mean, but the treated and control sample means of $g(\bm{x})$ are balanced to a different value.
 In contrast, minimal weights do not achieve covariate balance for either $c(\bm{x})$ or $g(\bm{x})$.
-In fact, the weighted treated sample means are unchanged and for both $c(\bm{x})$ and $g(\bm{x})$ and the weighted control sample mean of $c(\bm{x})$ is further away from the sample mean of $c(\bm{x})$ than the unweighted control sample mean.
-Thus, while both the minimal weights optimization problem and our proposed Problem \eqref{eq:our_db} yield solutions for this data, they do this through different mechanisms and each yields a solution with a different interpretation.
+In fact, the minimally weighted treated sample means are unchanged and the minimally weighted control sample mean of $c(\bm{x})$ is further away from the population sample mean of $c(\bm{x})$ than the unweighted control sample mean.
+Thus, while both the minimal weights optimization problem and our proposed Problem \eqref{eq:our_db} yield solutions for this data, they do this through different mechanisms such that each method yields a solution with a different interpretation.

 To further explore the theoretical properties of our proposed weights, we identify the dual formulation of Problem \eqref{eq:our_db}.
 The addition of constraint \eqref{eq:db_b3} ensures that the optimization problem is not separable across the treatment groups such that there is correspondingly a single dual problem.